willcl-ark/lnd_grpc/README.md

 Valid gRPC commands and their keyword arguments can be found [here](https://api.lightning.community/?python#lnd-grpc-api-reference)

 ### Additional Notes
-This library does not handle any errors directly, except for notifying the user of missing tls certificate or macaroon  .
+This library will handle gRPC errors for functions decorated with @handle_error and will also alert for invalid/missing tls cert and macaroon.